SotDok/Peter-vs-Ernie/README.md

 # Further Improvements
-- Make the enemies explode move in random speed
+- Make the enemies explode and deal damage before colliding with you
 - Prizes
 - Even more animations and sounds
 - Make the game responsive